 This year Plovdiv is the European Capital of Culture.
 We visited Plovdiv to meet the people who have long been developing the culture and urban spaces in this Bulgarian city.

 Since 2008, a group of cultural activists has been creating an alternative cultural space Kriterion, probably the only independent arts and community center in Sarajevo.

 Experimental University at a pond in Berlin’s Templehof is searching for new approaches to urbanism and art.

 The failed initiative to save postmodern buildings in Potsdam shows that participatory democracy is a struggle in Germany.

 Polish artist Agatha Grzych opened a temporary art gallery in a 15 square meters room in a former chemistry school.

 Ekaterina Yuhnova made a private museum in her flat in a typical tenement house in St.Petersburg.
 Her mission is to promote this heritage among people interested in the history of their town.

-PeopleLoveSpaces took Ukranian and Russian musicians to a showcase tour through several central and eastern European countries.
-This tour revealed to us how difficult it is to build communication between creative communities and to help artists to be more mobile in Europe.
+PeopleLoveSpaces took Ukranian and Russian musicians to a tour through several eastern European countries.
+This tour revealed how difficult it is to build communication between creative communities and to help artists mobility.

 Not all grassroots projects are successful.
 But this does not mean that we should not try to create and take risks.
 Love, directed at places and people, gives us the strength to go forward.
-This happened to Celia Castro in the Spanish city of Seville.

 STAGE is an experimental public space built with help of international team of architects in Dnipro, Ukraine, which is conceived as an investigation of the cultural needs of the residents of the town.